 Anurag Sarkar

-Email | CV (full) | Resume (one-page) | Google Scholar | Github | LinkedIn
+Email | CV | Google Scholar | Github | LinkedIn

-I am a researcher with broad interests in procedural content generation, game AI, machine learning, generative modeling and computational creativity.
-I received my PhD in Computer Science from the Khoury College of Computer Sciences at Northeastern University, advised by Seth Cooper.
-My PhD work focused on applying deep latent variable models for generating and blending content for games and enabling various game design tasks.
-Outside of my dissertation focus, I've worked on a variety of game AI research projects involving behavior trees, dynamic difficulty adjustment, matchmaking, pathfinding and level design.
-During my PhD, I also interned at Microsoft Research NYC, Electronic Arts and on the Applied AI team at Zynga.
+I received my PhD from the Khoury College of Computer Sciences at Northeastern University, advised by Seth Cooper.
+My dissertation work focused on applying deep latent variable models for generating and blending content for games and enabling various game design tasks.
+Outside of this, I also did research in a variety of game AI areas including behavior trees, dynamic difficulty adjustment, matchmaking, pathfinding and level design.

 Publications